smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Complex joins in a descriptive term that refers to join operations that involve multiple tables and require more intricate join conditions than simple joins.
 These joins can become quite complex when multiple conditions need to be met to return the desired result set.
 In such cases, multiple join clauses can be used to define the relationships between the tables.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To create complex joins, it's important to have a clear understanding of the relationships between the tables and the desired outcome.
-It is also important to use clear and concise syntax, such as using explicit join clauses, knowing when to use windowing, ranking, lag/lead functions etc. By breaking down complex joins into smaller, simpler join operations, it can be easier to understand and maintain the query.
+It is also important to use clear and concise syntax, such as using explicit join clauses, knowing when to use windowing, ranking, lag/lead functions, etc. By breaking down complex joins into smaller, simpler join operations, it can be easier to understand and maintain the query.

-Overall, here are some tips I use to working with complex joins.
+Overall, here are some tips I use when working with complex joins.

 1.  **Break down the query into smaller parts**: Divide the query into smaller, more manageable parts.
 Start by understanding the different clauses and how they fit together.
 3.  **Know the database schema**: Understanding the structure of the database, including tables, columns, relationships, and constraints, is essential for understanding complex queries.